matrix-org/sliding-sync/api.md

   // if the client was already subscribed to this room, this is how you unsub
   // unsubbing twice is a no-op
   "unsubscribe_rooms": [ "!sub3:bar" ]

-  "filters": {
-    // only returns rooms in these spaces (ignores subspaces) "spaces": ["!space1:example.com", "!space2:example.com"],
-    // options to control which events should be live-streamed e.g not_types, types from sync v2 }
 }
 ```
 Returns: